Porcher Island: Geography

 70 km due south of the southernmost extension of the Alaska Panhandle.
 The island is located within the Range 5 Coast Land District and the Skeena-Queen Charlotte Regional District.
-Porcher Island is bounded on the north by Chatham Sound and the Skeena River estuary, by Hecate Strait to the west and by Ogden Channel to the east.
+Porcher Island is bounded on the north by Chatham Sound and the Skeena River estuary, by Hecate Strait to the west and by Ogden Channel to the south.
 Metlakata Inlet and Kitkatla Channel separate Porcher's southern flank from the Goschen, Dolphin and Spicer Islands, near the entrance to Principe Channel.

-Porcher Island is nearly bisected from the south by Porcher Inlet, a long, narrow channel that intrudes 13.7 km into the island's interior, before emptying into a salt lagoon at the foot of the Spiller Range.
-Oval Bay, on the island's western edge, features a 5 km sandy beach, which is exposed to the ferocious southeast gales that regularly sweep through Hecate Strait.

-The interior of the island is hilly, Egeria Mountain, southeast of Porcher Inlet, is the tallest reaching to 2,915 feet, while the Bell Range dominates to the northwest.
+The interior of the island is hilly, Egeria Mountain, southeast of Porcher Inlet, is the tallest reaching to 2,915 ft, while the Bell Range dominates to the northwest.

+Geology

+Porcher Island is underlain by the metamorphosed volcanic, volcaniclastic, and sedimentary rocks of the southern Alexander Terrane, which are intruded by ordovician plutons including the: Porcher Inlet, Hunt Inlet, McMicking, and Swede Point plutons.